 It’s a good idea to start easy, doing higher repetitions (15-20) and focusing on machines over free weights until your body has gotten used to this type of exercise.
 As you get stronger, you can reduce the repetitions to 8-12 and move to a mix of machines and free weights.

-I have written a post about How to Design a Resistance Training Program that has both a beginner and an advanced program you can use.
-You can also utilize one of the gym workouts or home workouts already designed for you here on TheFitBlog
+Our Fitness Editor Ben Tzeel has written a post about How to Design a Resistance Training Program that has a program you can use.
+You can also utilize one of the gym workouts or home workouts already designed for you here on Diabetes Strong.

 If you’re doing resistance training for weight loss (as opposed to doing it as part of a muscle building program), you don’t need more than two or three 30-45 minute resistance training sessions per week.
 If you combine that with an equal amount of cardio, you have a great formula for long-term weight management success!